A. N. Sattampillai: Hindu church of Lord Jesus

 The church rejected from their system everything that they perceived as having a savour of a European origin.
 They cut completely from all European help in money and influence, as if there were no longer any Europeans in the country.
 Sattampillai also seems to have claimed that Hindu cultural practices are similar to the Jewish cultural practices.
 His interpretations and inclusive approach made him incorporate (accommodate) "presumed Indian cultures as Hindu culture" into his movement such as prostration, sacrifice, use of frankincense, folding their hands while praying to deities, using unfermented grape juice instead of wine, and sitting on the floor.
 In the rituals of the Church, Old Testament ritualistic practices such as "ritual impurities attributed to women" were also practised in this church, as similar practices were also found in Indian (Hindu) religious rituals.
 Unlike the Anglican church use of bells, they use a trumpet.
 A trumpet blast from the church tower summons the faithful to worship, and followers wash their hands and feet before entering the sanctuary, where they punctuate the service with bodily prostration.
 The worship is usually held on Saturday Sabbath.
-People belonging to this church don't work on Saturday.
+People belonging to this church don't work on Saturdays.
 Food for Saturday is made before 6 pm on Friday.
 They use Jewish calendar to celebrate feast days as followed in Old Testament days.
 He denied the efficacy of infant baptism and abandoned the idea of an ordained ministry, declaring that "anyone might become a minister of the Gospel."